 Fear of ambulances

-I think these incidents happened during the first 2-3 weeks following his discharge from hospital.
-Certainly, by the time of his ambulance ride following an asthma attack brought on by croup (about 7 weeks post-anaphylaxis) (see What a pile of croup: the false alarm), the ambulance terror had subsided.
+I think these incidents happened during the first two-three weeks following his discharge from hospital.
+Certainly, by the time of his ambulance ride following an asthma attack brought on by croup (about seven weeks post-anaphylaxis) (see What a pile of croup: the false alarm), the ambulance terror had subsided.

 Fear of nurses and paramedics in uniform